data-apis/dataframe-api/spec/design_topics/execution_model.md

 `maybe_evaluate` when evaluting `DataFrame.to_array` but to respect it when evaluating `float(Column.std())`.

-Operations which require `DataFrame.may_execute` to have been called at some prior point are:
+Operations which require `DataFrame.maybe_execute` to have been called at some prior point are:
 - `DataFrame.to_array`
 - `DataFrame.shape`
-- `Column.to_array`
 - calling `bool`, `int`, or `float` on a scalar

-Note now `DataFrame.may_execute` is called only once, and as late as possible.
+Note now `DataFrame.maybe_execute` is called only once, and as late as possible.
 Conversely, the "wrong" way to execute the above would be:

 ```python